Learn-Together-Pro/business/README.md

 # 🧭 Learn Doing Business

-Awesome collection of learning materials to master everything you should know to do business efficienly.
+Awesome collection of learning materials to master everything you should know to do business efficienlty.

 Here you can find: